Yemi Osinbajo: Early career

-Osinbajo is the pastor in charge of the Lagos Province 48 (Olive Tree provincial headquarters) of the Redeemed Christian Church of God.

 All Progressives Congress (APC)

 After the formation of the All Progressives Congress (APC) in 2013, Yemi was tasked with other notable Nigerians to design and produce a manifesto for the new political party.
 This culminated in the presentation of the "Roadmap to a New Nigeria", a document published by APC as its manifesto if elected to power.
 The highlights of the Roadmap included a free schools meal plan, a conditional cash transfer to the 25 million poorest Nigerians if they enroll children in school and immunize them.
 There were also a number of programs designed to create economic opportunities for Nigeria's massive youth population.

 On 17 December 2014 the presidential candidate of the All Progressives Congress, retired General Muhammadu Buhari, announced Osinbajo as his running mate and vice-presidential candidate for the 2015 general elections.
 During the 2014/2015 campaigns of the All progressives Congress, Yemi Osinbajo held numerous town hall meetings across the country as against the popular rallies that many Nigerians and their politicians were used to.
 One of his campaign promises, which he has recently reiterated, was the plan to feed a school child a meal per day.
 Beyond feeding the school children, he has recently emphasized that this plan will create jobs (another campaign promise) for those who will make it happen.